 Institutional Research and Academic Planning

-IRAP produces briefing notes and fact sheets that summarize key report findings and critical issues to the University of California.
+IRAP produces briefing notes and fact sheets that summarize key report findings and critical issues to the University and the State.

 The University of California, Office of the President, in collaboration with campus graduate divisions and alumni offices, surveyed UC Ph.D. recipients who completed their studies within the last 40 years to ask about their career success and satisfaction.